bug-swap/OOD-DOD/README.md

 4. **Workload type is critical** - memory-bound applications see 6× greater speedup than compute-bound ones
 5. **Write operations are consistently optimized** - DOD's sequential writes leverage hardware buffers effectively

-Use profiling to determine if DOD is appropriate for your specific applicat
+Use profiling to determine if DOD is appropriate for your specific application!